Ebm-papst: Product and business expansion 2010-present

+Sale to Madison Air

+On August 17, 2026, EBM-Papst announced its sale to the US company Madison Air for €4.775 billion.
+At that time, the company had over 13,000 employees worldwide, around 5,800 of them located in Germany.
+Upon completion of the sale, the families Sturm, Ziehl and Philippiak are no longer shareholders of the company.
+The sale is expected to close at the end of 2026; the headquarters will remain in Mulfingen.

 Corporate structure

 Elektrobau Mulfingen GmbH & Co.
 KGaA is the parent company of the ebm-papst Group.
 It also comprises both the German and over 36 international subsidiaries, as well as three German special-purpose entities in Landshut, St. Georgen and Mulfingen.
-The company generated a revenue of €2.408 billion in the 2024/25 financial year and employed 13,800 people in 2023/24.
+The company generated a revenue of €2.236 billion in the 2025/26 financial year and employed over 13,000 people during that time.
 About three-quarters of the company’s annual revenue is generated outside of Germany.
 Ebm-papst is wholly owned by the Ziehl, Sturm and Philippiak families.

 The German production sites are located in Mulfingen, Niederstetten, Hollenbach, Landshut, St. Georgen, Herbolzheim and Lauf.
 The international production sites are located in China, the United States, Hungary, Romania, Italy, the Czech Republic, Slovenia, Taiwan, Serbia and India.

 The international sales markets are served almost exclusively by the company's own sales companies.
 The primary fields of application include industrial ventilation technology, air conditioning and refrigeration systems, the heating and household appliance market, telecommunications, and industrial drive technology.